intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 #### Proxy Settings Requirements

-Set `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you are behind a proxy. `no_proxy` should include the following: `127.0.0.1` and `localhost.`
+Set `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you are behind a proxy. `no_proxy` should include the following: `127.0.0.1` and `localhost.` Also docker should be configured to download images from the internet.
+Check [docker docker manual](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).

-If proxy issues occur during the build process, it is recommended that you configure a transparent proxy (for example, a Redsocks-based solution).
+If any proxy issues occur during the build process, it is recommended that you configure a transparent proxy (for example, a Redsocks-based solution).

 #### Internet Connection